 Research what you want to teach in your homeschool classroom!

 Not all curriculum works with every child.
 You know your child and what they are capable or willing to do a different curriculum and teaching methods as you transition from Pre-K to Kindergarten.
 What worked in Pre-K might not work in Kindergarten.
 Test ideas out.
 Don’t think everything has to be set in stone and be willing to admit when something isn’t working.
 Just because it worked with one of your older children or another child you know doesn’t mean it is what is best for this child.

-Take advantage of the wonderful resources the Internet has to offer!
+Take advantage of wonderful free resources online